 Persistent State: setup.json

-AutocleanEEG saves a few preferences between runs (for example, your active task and source) in a per-user JSON file called setup.json
+AutocleanEEG saves a few preferences between runs (for example, your active task and source) in a per-user JSON file called setup.json.
+This makes common workflows faster while remaining easy to reset.

 Location